 In the world of Data Science, we often get busy with learning the models and implementing them as soon as possible to fulfil our requirements.
 But we forget that each model that we use is based on some assumptions, without which the model is incomplete.
 Let’s see what’s hidden behind these models and what we might be missing by now.
-The assumptions in machine learning models are listed below :-
+The assumptions in supervised machine learning models are listed below :-

 - Regression model is linear in terms of coefficients and error term.

 - The mean of the residuals is zero.